temporalio/documentation/docs-src/cloud/operating-envelope-throughput.md

 ---
 id: operating-envelope-throughput
-title: What kind of throughput can I get with Temporal Cloud
+title: What kind of throughput can I get with Temporal Cloud?
 sidebar_label: Throughput
 description: Temporal Cloud can provide more than 150,000 Actions per second.
 tags: